 Additional modifications include a new upper lobe section 46 to support the antenna; a new section 41 with a cut-out for an air-to-air refuelling receptacle, two ventral fins to counter balance the antenna and nose, wingtip and tail mounted counter measure systems.
 The aircraft will also have chaff and flare dispensers and approx 60 antenna and sensor apertures.
 The IDG's will be uprated to 180kVA.
 DOW is expected to be just over 50,000Kg.

 The first green aircraft arrived at Wichita in December 2002 for structural modifications.
 Flight testing of the airframe ran from May 2004 until Jul 2005 with the aircraft logging more than 500 flight hours in 245 flights.
 According to Boeing “The plane performed superbly in terms of its avionics, structure, systems, flight handling characteristics and performance”.
 This was followed by flight testing of the mission system, including the MESA radar.
 All appeared to be going well for the project until 2006 when the first of the delays was announced because of “development and integration issues with certain hardware and software components”.
-Deliveries are expected to begin to Australia in late 2009 and to Turkey not before 2010.
-The first aircraft are unlikely to reach full operational capability until 2012.
+Deliveries began to Australia in late 2009 and reached full operational capability in November 2012.